William B. Hesseltine: Career

 Hesseltine first taught at Scarritt-Morrissville College (now Central Methodist College) in Missouri, but became best known for teaching history at the University of Wisconsin-Madison from 1932 until his death.
 By 1930, he was a professor at the University of Chattanooga (now the University of Tennessee at Chattanooga), but left when the Wisconsin position became available.
 Although his thesis and first book (published in 1930 and reprinted in 1998), concerned Civil War prisons (and their lamentable conditions in North and South), and he published well over 100 articles, Hesseltine became best known as a biographer and teacher of future historians.
-His biography of General U.S. Grant in 1935 (republished in 1957 and available online through the Hathi Trust) became the authoritative biography of its subject for decades.
+His biography of General U.S. Grant in 1935 (republished in 1957 and available online through the HathiTrust) became the authoritative biography of its subject for decades.
 In 1945 Hesseltine wrote: "Writing intellectual history is like trying to nail jelly to the wall."

 Hesseltine's graduate seminars (some gathered around a table he noted had once been used by students of Frederick Jackson Turner) became known for rigorous application of the historian's craft, beginning with cite checking the published work of other distinguished members of the history department, and discussing whether the errors found mattered.
 Many of his doctoral students at Madison went on to become influential historians in their own right, including several presidents of the Organization of American Historians or Southern Historical Society and winners of the Pulitzer Prize and Bancroft Prize for historical writing.
 They included T. Harry Williams, Kenneth M. Stampp, Frank Freidel, Richard N. Current and Stephen E. Ambrose.
 In addition, Hesseltine influenced the development of the field of rhetoric through his mentoring of Robert G. Gunderson.

 Hesseltine opposed Franklin D. Roosevelt's foreign policy in the years before the United States entered World War II, but in 1945 took leave to teach at the GI American University in England.
 He was for a time an active member of the Socialist Party of the United States.
 One of his books, republished shortly before his death, concerned third party movements in the United States.

 Hesseltine was active in numerous professional associations, including the Southern Historical Association (president in 1960) and the Wisconsin Historical Society (board member from 1951, president from 1961 until his death in 1963).